Karthikeshwar1/Karthikeshwar1.github.io/blog/2025/If_Einstein_was_born_today.md

 <br>

+He woudn't have discovered anything.

 He would've been crying.

 In a hospital.

 <br>

-Coz he would've been a baby.

-He certainly woudn't have discovered anything.
+What more do you expect from a baby born today?

 <br>